Pylons/pyramid/docs/narr/introduction.rst

    own via a set of libraries if the framework provides a set of facilities that fits your application requirements.

-The first release of :mod:`pyramid` was made in July of 2008.
+The first release of the predecessor to :mod:`pyramid` (named :mod:`repoze.bfg`) was made in July of 2008.
 Since its first release, we've tried to ensure that it maintains the following attributes:

 Simplicity
   :mod:`pyramid` attempts to be a *"pay only for what you eat"*